kevinoid/promise-nodeify/README.md

 * Exceptions thrown by callback cause `uncaughtException` as they would for other callbacks (unlike passing callback to `.then`, which causes `unhandledRejection` or swallows them).
+* The callback handles the promise rejection, preventing `unhandledRejection` (unlike if the promise were ignored and callback invoked directly).
 * Reduces confusion by only returning a Promise when no callback is given (as opposed to returning the promise argument, which creates uncertainty about `unhandledRejection`s and multiple threads of control - or returning